WeblateOrg/weblate/docs/admin/upgrade.rst

 Upgrade from 2.0 to 2.1
 ~~~~~~~~~~~~~~~~~~~~~~~

+Please  adjust your :file:`settings.py` to match several changes in the
+configuration (consult :file:`settings_example.py` for correct values).

 The filesystem paths configuration has changed, the :setting:`GIT_ROOT` and
 :setting:`WHOOSH_INDEX` are gone and now all data resides in
 :setting:`DATA_DIR`.
 The existing data should be automatically migrated by